MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 Arguments:
 * None

+Returns:
+* Result (double) - Returns a value between 0 and 100 corresponding to the current battery level.

 ##### GetDeviceInformation
 Obtains a list of Misty's devices and their associated information.

 Arguments:
 * None

+Returns:
+* Result (Set of Data) - returns a set of information about the device.
+   * Windows OS Version (String) - The version of the OS of the robot.
+   * Realtime Controller Hardware Version (String) - The hardware version for the realtime controller.
+   * Realtime Controller Firmware Version (String) - The firmware version for the realtime controller.
+   * IP Address (String) - The IP address of the device.
+   * Output Capabilities (Array) - an array listing the output capabilities of the robot.
+   * Sensor Capabilities (Array) - an array listing the sensor capabilities.

 ##### GetHelp
 Obtains information about a specified API command.
 Calling `GetHelp` with no parameters returns a list of all the API commands that are available.

 Arguments:
 * Command in "Api.<CommandName>" format eg: "Api.GetListOfAudioClips"

+Returns:
+* Result (string) - A string containing the requested help information.

 ## Configuration